Grande-Anse, Terre-de-Haut

-Grande-Anse (/fr/) is a quartier of Terre-de-Haut Island, located in Îles des Saintes archipelago in the Caribbean.
-It is located in the eastern part of the island.
-The cemetery and the airport's terminal of Terre-de-Haut Island are located on this village.
-It is also the largest beach of the island.
-The fire department station is inside the airport area.
-Lot of rental cottage are present in Grande-Anse.
+Grande-Anse (/fr/) is a quartier of Terre-de-Haut Island, located in the Îles des Saintes archipelago in the Caribbean.
+It is situated in the eastern part of the island.
+The island's cemetery and the terminal of Les Saintes Airport are located in Grande-Anse.
+Grande-Anse is also home to the island's largest beach.
+Many rental cottages are present in the area.